top of page

 POWER STEERING

-It was not until 1971 that USA brochures starting calling out power steering as standard equipment on ID's (D-Specials).
-Technically, power steering was optional on ID's and D-Specials in North America between 1958 and 1970, but by the late 1960's, almost all North American ID's had power steering.
+In Europe, power steering was an option on lower specification DS's (such as D-Specials) for the entire production run.
+But in the USA and Canada, brochures started calling out power steering as standard equipment on ID's (D-Specials) in 1971 and 1972.
+Technically, power steering was apparently optional on ID's and D-Specials in North America between 1958 and 1970, but by the late 1960's, almost all North American ID's had power steering.

 TIRES